Champagne Afternoon Tea and a Tour of Highgrove Gardens

 A memorable experience

 The Champagne Afternoon Tea Tour at Highgrove Gardens is among the very best experiences I’ve had in the Cotswolds.
 Whether you’re a garden enthusiast or not, a visit and a tour at Highgrove Gardens is a fantastic experience for you to treat yourself with or as a gift for someone you care about.
-The Champagne Afternoon Tea Tour costs £79.95 per person or £155 per couple; gift vouchers are available.
-Book your own memorable experience on www.highgrovegardens.com/events-at-highgrove/
+The Champagne Afternoon Tea Tour cost £79.95 per person or £155 per couple.
+Gift vouchers are available.
+Book your own memorable experience on highgrovegardens.com.

 *All images from the gardens are courtesy of the Highgrove Estate.